-In the year 2019 both fixed and variable salary models were applied to separate categories of staff of the Bank.
+In the year 2021 both fixed and variable salary models were applied to separate categories of staff of the Bank.
 The variable part was paid in the form of monetary funds simultaneously with the fixed part.

+8.1.
 Review of remuneration for the Bank's employees.

-(According to the Financial and Capital Market Commission's rules No. 126 of 02.07.2014 "Regulatory provisions on the basic principles of remuneration policy" and requirements set in p.
-450 of the EU Regulation 575/2013)
+The information has been prepared in compliance with the Financial and Capital Market Commission's rules No. 207 of 03.11.2020 "Regulatory provisions on the basic principles of remuneration policy" and requirements set in p.
+450 of the EU Regulation No. 575/2013.